sweirich/lambda-n-ways/README.md

 - pathological term (lennart.lam).
 - random terms with a small number of substitutions during normalization (onesubst, twosubst...)
 - random terms with a large number of substitutions during normalization (random25, random35,lams100)
-- constructed terms (capture10, constructed,
+- constructed terms (capture10, constructed20)
 - terms that reveal a bug in some implementation (tX, tests, regression)

 QuickChecks
 - conversion from/to named representation is identity on lambda terms
-- freshened version of random lambda term is AEQ
+- freshened version of random lambda term is alpha-equivalent to original
-- nf on random lambda term matches reference version (DB) (This test is only for impls with a "fueled version" of normalization)
+- nf on random lambda term matches a reference version (DeBruijn.Lennart) (This test uses a "fueled version" of normalization)

 ## Running the benchmark suite